bendichter/tenseflow/README.md

 ## Installation

-Unfortunately, the package is only compatible with python 2.
+Unfortunately, the package is only compatible with python 2.7 and 3.6.

 Install this package
 ```